HackYourFuture/UsingAPIs/Week2/MAKEME.md

 - [Build a Weather App with Vanilla JavaScript Tutorial](https://www.youtube.com/watch?v=wPElVpR1rwA)

-## **4. Homework exercises**
+## **4. Assignments exercises**

 This week we expect you to do the exercises in the corresponding module/week folder (Using API's / Week 2).
-Have a look at the [homework guide](https://github.com/HackYourFuture/UsingAPIs/blob/main/homework-handin-guide.md) to see how to hand in your homework.
+Have a look at the [assignments guide](https://github.com/HackYourFuture/UsingAPIs/blob/main/hand-in-assignments-guide.md) to see how to hand in your assignments.

 *NOTE: do NOT forget to checkout the main branch before creating the branch for this week.
-Otherwise your previous homework will be a part of the PR*
+Otherwise your previous assignments will be a part of the PR*

 ## **5. Career Training 1 (If not completed yet)**

 Remember that the Career Training 1 session is coming up (check your class channel on slack for the exact date).
 Before the session make sure you have:

 - Read the whole [personal brand repository](https://github.com/HackYourFuture/yourpersonalbrand).
-- Done the [homework](https://github.com/HackYourFuture/yourpersonalbrand/blob/main/yourcurriculum.md#4-submitting-your-cv-to-the-hyf-team) for the repository.
+- Done the [assignments](https://github.com/HackYourFuture/yourpersonalbrand/blob/main/yourcurriculum.md#4-submitting-your-cv-to-the-hyf-team) for the repository.

 ## **6. Extra: Code along**